 To date, the Kepler Mission, including the extended K2 mission, has identified 5,216 potential exoplanets, or planets beyond our solar system, with 2,514 confirmed new planets.
 The search for planets outside our solar system started relatively recently with the first confirmed exoplanet being announced in 1995, but astronomers have made great strides since then in identifying potentially habitable planets.

-Of the thousands of confirmed exoplanets discovered by Kepler, only 21 exoplanets have the size and location to be considered potential candidates to sustain life.
+Of the thousands of confirmed exoplanets discovered by Kepler, only 21 exoplanets have the size and location to be considered potential candidates for Earth 2.0.
 Astronomers are trying to find habitable planets based on the ingredients needed for life on Earth.
 That means finding a rocky body located in the “Goldilocks zone” of its host star, where the temperature is just right for liquid water.
 Three of the TRAPPIST-1 exoplanets discovered by Spitzer are all located in the “Goldilocks zone.”
 The upcoming James Webb Space Telescope will be another powerful tool in the search for life.

 In August 2016, astronomers using the European Southern Observatory’s telescope in Chile discovered an Earth-like planet orbiting Proxima Centauri, our nearest neighboring star after the Sun.
 Whereas Kepler’s potentially habitable planets can be located hundreds of light-years from Earth, Proxima b is located approximately four light-years away.
 An actual spacecraft would take thousands of years to reach the exoplanet, but a miniature probe could take only 20 years to reach Proxima b.